mengqian989/vzlib/PLOS/README.md

    1367 Head and Neck Neoplasms
 ```

-Note that the numbers are different from plos_med.txt because duplicates have been eliminated here.
+Note that the numbers are different from plos_med.txt because duplicates have been eliminated in creating plos_med_top6.txt.
 If we look at the number of lines (articles), they're the same.

 ```
 less plos_med.txt | grep "Digestive System Neoplasms" | wc -l